PLBMR/mentalHealthDataAnalysis/osmiMentalHealthInTech/reports/secondBlogPost/draft/draftBlogPost.md

 discussing a mental health disorder with your employer would have negative consequences?"_

-We see that most individuals lean no on this question, but there are still a large portion of the sample that believes there will be negative consequences for discussing a mental health condition with their employers.
+We see most individuals lean towards "no" on this question, but there are still a significant portion of the sample which believes there will be negative consequences for discussing a mental health condition with their employers.
 What these negative consequences might be would be useful to capture in a future survey.

 ![figure4](../figures/figure4.png)

-_Figure 4: Distribution of confort level talking about mental health with coworkers_
+_Figure 4: Distribution of comfort level talking about mental health with coworkers_

-We see that from the colleague-oriented side of mental health, our sample seems uncomfortable talking about mental health with coworkers.
-This suggests that our sample feels a sense of taboo about discussing mental health around the workplace beyond an employer's opinions.
+We see from the colleague-oriented side of mental health, our sample seems uncomfortable talking about mental health with coworkers.
+There may exist taboos about discussing mental health around one's team members.

 ![figure5](../figures/figure5.png)

 _Figure 5: Distribution of whether or not an individual was willing to bring up a mental health issue with a potential employer during an interview._

-We see that most individuals believe that they wouldn't bring up a mental health issue during an interview.
-For the most part, this is somewhat unsurprising, as it might be considered not relevant to certain parts of the interview process, However, when you compare it to whether individuals would bring up a physical health issue in an interview (see [this notebook](INSERT LINK HERE), Figure 11), it becomes apparent that there is a greater taboo around discussing mental health than discussing physical health.
+We see most individuals believe that they wouldn't bring up a mental health issue during an interview.
+For the most part, this is somewhat unsurprising, as it might be considered not relevant to certain parts of the interview process.
+However, when you compare it to whether individuals would bring up a physical health issue in an interview (see [this notebook](https://github.com/PLBMR/mentalHealthDataAnalysis/blob/master/osmiMentalHealthInTech/analysis/clusterAnalysis/clusterAnalysis_eda.ipynb), Figure 11), it becomes apparent that there is a greater taboo around discussing mental health than discussing physical health.

 # Model Selection